DomainGroupOSS/domain-rate-limiting/README.md

 Also they
 allow multiple call rates to be specified for four different time units of seconds, minutes, hours and days allowing a single endpoint to be limited at multiple levels like allowing 60 calls per min but no more than 100 calls per hour.
+Also you can also define your own custom period if you need more flexibility like allowing 60 calls every 10 seconds.

 Both WebApi and AspnetCore versions are included.